Examinations 2021/22 – Semester Two Assessments

 In line with Welsh Government advice the University strongly recommends that you continue to wear a face covering in all indoor areas, particularly where social distancing is not possible.

 It is recommended anyone who tests positive for Covid-19, should stay at home and not attend in person examinations.
 It is no longer a legal requirement to self-isolate, however to reduce the risk of giving the virus to others if you have symptoms you should test and self-isolate if you test positive.
 In line with Welsh Gov guidelines students may leave self-isolation after 10 days.

-If you have been assessed by the University as requiring provisions (e.g rest breaks/extra time for timed assessments), your School or College will ensure that suitable provisions are put in place.
+If you have been assessed by the University as requiring provisions (e.g rest breaks/extra time for timed assessments), your Faculty/School or in the case of in-person examinations the University Examinations Office will ensure that suitable provisions are put in place.

 As the Swansea University Exams Office, we:

 - Facilitate the setting up and managing exam periods for in-person examinations